webmasterkai/wayoffthegrid/docs/orientation/6-propulsion.md

 ### Shaft Seal

-Tides marine (Strong Seal)  <http://www.tidesmarine.com>   800.420-0949

 The shaft passes through the hull at the stuffing box which is equipped with a "drip-less" type shaft seal.

-The shaft seal is located at the inboard end of the fibreglass tube which passes through the hull.
-The fibreglass tube and the stuffing box are connected by means of a short length of flexible rubber tubing held in place by hose clamps.
+The shaft seal is located at the inboard end of the fiberglass tube which passes through the hull.
+The fiberglass tube and the stuffing box are connected by means of a short length of flexible silicone rubber tubing held in place by hose clamps.
 These clamps and the stuffing box should be inspected on a regular basis.
 Replace clamps if any sign of corrosion or rusting is present.
 If leaking is found, the hose clamps should be checked.
-If the shaft to be removed and the "Strong Seal" repaired.
-For more information read leak is excessive, the stuffing box seal must be serviced.
-This requires the prop the Strong Seal information included with your owners information.
 NOTE: The rubber tubing and clamps at the stuffing box must be inspected at least yearly.

 ## Exhaust System